 Many unstructured learning and professional development activities may already exist within your organization or within professional associations to which you already belong.
 The AICPA began offering unstructured learning and professional development activities designed specifically for credential holders in 2017.

-Yes, unstructured learning and professional development activities are available through the AICPA in 2017.
+Yes.
+Unstructured learning and professional development activities are available through the AICPA.

+Yes.
 If a learning or professional development activity is relevant to more than one credential, an activity may be used to meet both credential renewal requirements.
+And if it is CPE, it may also be used to meet your CPA license requirements.